Aims and objectives

-OFFA’s work contributes to the national strategy for access and student success which we and the Higher Education Funding Council for England (HEFCE) developed in response to a request from Ministers.
+Our work contributes to the national strategy for access and student success that OFFA and the Higher Education Funding Council for England (HEFCE) developed in response to a request from Ministers.

 The national strategy’s vision is that all those with the potential to benefit from higher education have equal opportunity to participate and succeed, on a course and in an institution that best fit their potential, needs and ambitions for employment or further study.

 Or follow the links below for:

-- The guidance note we issued to universities and colleges about the strategy
+- The guidance note OFFA issued to universities and colleges about the strategy

 - The press release we and HEFCE issued jointly following publication of the strategy by the Government